 NEST (National Employment Savings Trust) is a low cost auto-enrolment workplace pension scheme for UK employers of any size.

 New regulations make offering a regulatory pension scheme to the workforce compulsory for larger employers from October 2012.
 Small and medium sized employers have staging dates from then through to 2017, but it is advised that action be taken sooner rather than later, in order to plan and integrate contributions into the business and worker’s cash flow.
-By 2018, employers will have to automatically enrol members into a pension scheme with contributions totalling on average 8% of salary (3% from the employer and 5% from the employee).
+From 2019, employers will have to automatically enrol members into a pension scheme with contributions totalling on average 8% of salary (3% from the employer and 5% from the employee).

 Pool House Professional Advisers will advise Company Directors and Principals on a range of areas aimed at protecting the interests of the business.
 These include the following:-